 Extracting a Single Page From a PDF

-Let’s revisit the Pride and Prejudice PDF that you worked with in the previous section.
-You’ll open the PDF, extract the first page, and create a new PDF file containing just the single extracted page.
+In this section, you’ll revisit the Pride and Prejudice PDF file that you worked with in previous sections.
+You’ll open the PDF file, extract the first page, and create a new PDF file containing just the extracted page.

 as well as the Path